Epricowo/Lanecover/README.md

 # Lanecover
 Lanecover for VSRG games E.g O2jam.
 To download just download the "Lane_cover.rar" everything should be there.
-Keybinds are F1 for settings menu and TAB to turn always on top off/on, Escape to exit the settings menu.
+Keybinds are F1 for settings menu, TAB to turn always on top off/on, Escape to exit the settings menu.